cryptowithshashi/cryptowithshashi.github.io/content/posts/The-kaito-Deception.md

 ## The Insider Trading Evidence: Founder Front-Running Community

-On-chain analysis reveals that Humanity Protocol's CEO opened a $1.3 million leveraged long position on $H tokens with advance knowledge of market maker activation timing, representing systematic front-running of community participants who were simultaneously creating promotional content to drive buying pressure.
+On-chain analysis reveals that Humanity Protocol's CEO opened a 1.3 million dollar leveraged long position on $H tokens with advance knowledge of market maker activation timing, representing systematic front-running of community participants who were simultaneously creating promotional content to drive buying pressure.

 This insider trading occurred while community members generated promotional content under the belief that they were supporting a legitimate project, with their promotional activity potentially contributing to the very price movements that enabled the founder's profitable exit.